gobeyondidentity/customer-docs/.github/ISSUE_TEMPLATE/---doc-site-enhancement-request.md

 ---
-name: "\U0001F4A1 Doc Enhancement Request"
+name: "Doc Enhancement Request"
 about: Suggest an idea for doc enhancement
 title: ''
 labels: ''
-assignees: ''
+assignees: 'patriciamcphee'

 ---